The PhD in Computer Science and Information Systems (CSIS)

 It was my privilege to be a doctoral student in the UC Denver CSIS program, filled with dedicated and knowledgeable faculties and staffs.
 It is amazing how much my education and practical training in this program have been serving me in my endeavor as a researcher and an educator at one of the most prestigious medical programs in the United States.

 2014, Assistant Professor, University of Colorado Denver, School of Medicine

 The Business School has earned accreditation by the Association to Advance Collegiate Schools of Business (AACSB International).
 This elite distinction puts the Business School in the top 5 percent of business programs in the world.

-Recent rankings in U.S. News & World Report and Forbes have included the Business School and UC Denver in their respective reports.
+Recent rankings in U.S. News & World Report and Forbes have included the Business School and CU Denver in their respective reports.
 The Business School was ranked number 101 on U.S. News & World Report’s “Best Business Programs” out of the 1,400 colleges reviewed.
-Forbes included UC Denver as number 34 on its 2009 “America’s Best Public Colleges” list, and was placed at number 352 in the 2010 overall “Best Colleges” list.
+Forbes included CU Denver as number 34 on its 2009 “America’s Best Public Colleges” list, and was placed at number 352 in the 2010 overall “Best Colleges” list.
 Forbes ranks schools on the quality of education provided, the experiences of the students and how much students achieve.